mwaskom/lyman/doc/experiments.rst

     these conditions and prepended to this list.
 Importantly, the contrast names end up in file paths for the analysis results, so you should avoid spaces.

+   memory_request
+    An integer with the number of gigabytes of memory to request for model workflow nodes that involve large memory computations.
+This only applies to submission through a ``qsub``-based distribution plugin.

 Group Analysis Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~